Hawks (band): First Album

 The group's first album was issued in March 1981 as simply Hawks, featuring a predominately yellow cover with 5 colored feathers on the cover − matching the number of members in the band.
 Tom Werman (Cheap Trick, Blue Öyster Cult, Ted Nugent) was the producer assigned to the band and Gary Ladinsky engineered.
-"Right Away” b/w “Need Your Love" (Columbia 11-60500) was released from the album.
+Right Away b/w Need Your Love (Columbia 11-60500) was released from the album.
 It rose to #63 on Billboard’s Hot 100 chart.
-Another song from the album - "It’s All Right, It’s O.K." − went to #32 on Billboard's AOR chart.
-It was released as a single b/w "Spend This Evening" (Columbia 11-02086) in May 1981.
-A promo single of "Lonely Nights" (Columbia 18-2401) was released in July 1981, but never saw regular release.
+Another song from the album - It’s All Right, It’s O.K. − went to #32 on Billboard's AOR chart.
+It was released as a single b/w Spend This Evening (Columbia 11-02086) in May 1981.
+A promo single of Lonely Nights (Columbia 18-2401) was released in July 1981, but never saw regular release.
 All members except Adams contributed songs to the album.
-"I Want You, I Need You", written by Dave Cottrell, was the only outside composition.
+I Want You, I Need You; written by Dave Cottrell, was the only outside composition.

 The strength of the songwriting was mentioned in many reviews at the time.
 Steve Schnee, writing for AllMusic, said, "Four of the five members wrote and sang great pop tunes that could have had wider appeal if this album had just received some airplay."
 Schnee felt they were just a bit too in between rock and pop/new wave to grab more listeners.
 He opined the lack of promotion contributed to holding the group back from the heights they may have otherwise attained.
 The Philadelphia Inquirer considered the album "an impressive debut".
 Surprisingly, the album and single did not get as much airplay in their home state as one might imagine, though it did well on the East Coast as well as in the Southwest.
 Werman, writing for PopDose about what he considers his greatest misses, briefly mentions recording this album in Otho and that to him, at times, this group sounded very much like the Beatles.
-Two standouts for Werman were "Let Me In" and "The Admiral's Mutiny".
+Two standouts for Werman were Let Me In and The Admiral's Mutiny.
+High Fidelity's Steven X. Rea, comparing the group to the Raspberries and Cheap Trick, said Hawks epitomizes what he considers American power pop.
+He points out I Want You, I Need You - shimmering with a "pseudo-Anglo-pop sheen" - and Lonely Nights - as "energetic teenage elan" - being excellent examples from the group in the magazines Spin Offs/New Acts column.